pranavgore09/whats-the-weather/README.md

 Get history of weather for input city names. [using backbonejs]

 ### What it is
 This is my first backbone appliation that actually does something :).
 It fetches weather history for cities.
+CSS is from [here](http://usman.it/themes/charisma/)

 ### What is does
 1. Accepts comma separated city names.